MazurMilosz/.config/README.md

-Here I keep my config files
+Here I keep my config files.
-many of them I adapted from other github users
+Many of them I adapted from other github users.